 The Master Agreement between Peninsula Health Care District and Mills-Peninsula Health Services provides for continuance of core health services to be provided by Peninsula Hospital.
 According to the Master Agreement, Mills-Peninsula Health Services may not terminate core clinical services unless (a) it is mutually agreed to in writing by the parties, or (b) Mills-Peninsula Health Services demonstrates that at least one of the Agreement's "termination factors", such as underutilization or economic infeasibility, applies to the clinical service under consideration.
-If the only reason for termination of a clinical service is economic infeasibility, the District has the right to financially subsidize the service and require Mills-Peninsula Health Services to continue to provide the service.
-If the District elects to not subsidize the service, Mills-Peninsula Health Services has no obligation to continue to provide the clinical service.
+If the only reason for termination of a clinical service is economic infeasibility, the District has the right to financially subsidize the service and require Mills-Peninsula Health Services to continue to provide the services has no obligation to continue to provide the clinical service.